 I love to read.
 I read a lot of different genres, but thrillers are my favourite.
 With that being said, I do read a lot of books aimed at children and YA markets – I just love to read and there is nothing wrong with having a varied pool to pick from, a good story is still a good story no matter what age or market it is aimed at.
 I was sent a copy of Jodie and the Library Card by Julie Hodgson and was intrigued as it is a story about, books, reading and the loss of books and libraries (which is a very real threat if libraries continue to be underused – so find your nearest local library and use it, they are FREE to use).
 Jodie and the Library Card is a time-travelling adventure novel aimed at children 9-12 years old.

-Jodie Broom is 12 years old (almost 13!) and lives in the year 2075.
-Everything is digital, books, television etc. Printed media (books, newspapers and magazines) were banned 50 years previously.
-With no books, that means no libraries as we know them today.
-Everybody has an eReader, but Jodie is a bookwork and loves to have real books!
+Jodie Broom is 12 years old (almost 13!) and lives in the future year of 2075.
+2075 is a time where everything is digital: books, television etc. Printed media (books, newspapers and magazines) were banned 50 years previously.
+With no access to books, that means there are no libraries as we know them today.
+Everybody has an eReader.
+But Jodie is a bookwork and loves to have real books!

-Overall, Jodie and the Library Card is a great adventure story for children.
-It teaches about history (in a brief, non-stuffy way) and shows one possible outcome of libraries not being used today and the over-reliance of using eReaders and not real books.
+Overall, Jodie and the Library Card is a great adventure story for children (and adult readers who love to read of course).
+Not only is it an interesting and engaging story packed with adventure, it also teaches a bit about history (all in a brief, non-stuffy way) and shows one possible outcome of libraries not being used today and the over-reliance of using eReaders and not real books.

-Julie Hodgson has written a great sci-fi adventure story and in a very easy to read style.
+Julie Hodgson has written a great sci-fi adventure story and in a very easy to read style that will appeal to its young readers.
 It is a fun and entertaining story that children, teens and adults will enjoy.